codemammothdev/noto/README.md

 This will:
 1. Create a new markdown file in `~/Documents/noto/` with the format `YYYY_MM_DD_HHMMSS_my_note_title.md`
-2. Add a title and timestamp to the file
+2. Add a title header with original capitalization ("# My Note Title") and timestamp to the file
 3. Open the file in VS Code for editing

 ## Requirements